Safeguarding our children and families is a key priority for the whole of the school community at Whiteparish. We are

 committed to creating a happy and safe learning environment for our children to learn.

-The Designated Safeguarding Lead is the head teacher, Mr James and the Deputy Designated Safeguarding Lead is
+The Designated Safeguarding Lead is the head teacher, Mr James and the Deputy Designated Safeguarding Leads are

 Our Nominated Safeguarding Governor is Tamsin Dow.

 All staff have safeguarding training annually and keep this training up to date through termly updates.

 Where appropriate the school works closely with external agencies to safeguard children both in school and at home.

 We help children to learn how to keep themselves safe through our curriculum.
 Lesson and units of work can include

 healthy eating, anti-bullying, e-safety, healthy relationships, drug and alcohol awareness.
 Children learn what to do if

 they are worried or concerned about their safety.
 These themes about how to stay safe and how to make informed